-Term Definition Threshold How many requests must be detected before an IP address is rate limited Interval The period of time requests must be detected during to pass the threshold Counting signal The signal that needs to cross the threshold for an IP address to be rate limited Action signal The signal that will be logged or blocked when an IP address is rate limited.
+Term Definition Client The source from where requests originate Client Identifier The parts(s) of requests used to identify an individual client Threshold How many requests must be detected before a client is rate limited Interval The period of time requests must be detected during to pass the threshold Counting signal The signal that needs to cross the threshold for a client to be rate limited Action signal The signal that is logged or blocked when a client is rate limited.
 May be the same or different from the counting signal.
-Action Whether requests are logged or blocked Duration How long an IP address remains rate limited
+Action Whether requests are logged or blocked Duration How long a client remains rate limited